 Humans have used various species of mushrooms for their therapeutic effects for centuries.
-Among their many potential benefits is reducing anxiety and related disorders, including depression and sleep problems.
+Among their many physiological benefits, mushrooms may also help to reduce anxiety and related psychological disorders, including depression and sleep problems.

 This article will examine the current knowledge of mushrooms for anxiety and discuss some of the most effective options.
 Read on to learn more.